More than 21,000 people brought to safety of UK from Afghanistan, figures show

 “The Government has tried to present its response on Afghanistan as a success, but the Home Office has dumped thousands of Afghan families in unsuitable hotels for months on end and has still failed to reunite families separated during the emergency evacuation.”

+“There is still a lot we don’t know about resettlement or relocation under UK’s Afghan schemes,” he continued.

+“Hopefully, more recent figures will be published in the not-too-distant future and provide more specific data on how many people have been granted status, under which scheme, and with accompanying demographic data.”

-A Government spokeswoman said: “The UK will welcome up to 20,000 people in need through the Afghan Citizens Resettlement Scheme.
+A Government spokeswoman said: “The UK will welcome up to 20,000 people in need through the ACRS.

 “Already we are proud this country has provided homes for more than 7,000 Afghan evacuees, but there is a shortage of local housing accommodation for all.